Christmas Hype and How to Calm Children’s Anxiety

 Please let me know if you tried this process with a special child.
 Sharing your experience just might inspire other parents, grandparents and other caregivers to do likewise.

-PS – Another fun (and calming) thing to do with your children at Christmas is to watch some classic movies together.
-Check out my blog called 14 Wonderful Classic Christmas Movies for some ideas – happy viewing!
+PS – Another fun (and calming) Christmas activity is to watch some classic movies.
+Check out my blog called Two Dozen Wonderful Classic Christmas Movies.
+Happy viewing!

 Joseph William Stasaitis